upgradingdave/rust/README.md

 - Run `crate update --verbose` to see latest dependencies
 - Run `cargo doc --open` to open the Rust documentation in your browser.
 - To pass args to cargo use `cargo run -- <args>`

+# Concepts

+## Ownership, aka, Resource Acquisition Is Initialization (RAII)

+- Each value has an Owner
+- there can only be one owner at a time
+- when the owner goes out of scope, the value will be dropped

+Instead of shallow copying, values are moved.
+References allow use of a value without taking ownership.